Pathfinder1996/ntust-ib811-wrist-vein-verification-system/README.md

 ```
 pip install -r requirements.txt
 ```
+Note: Some packages listed in requirements.txt cannot be installed directly via pip on Raspberry Pi.
+For these modules, you must manually download the specified version (source archive or wheel file) from the official website or GitHub release page and install them locally.

 Update all file paths inside `main.py` according to your system, then run the GUI:
 ```
 python main.py